 Inter-American Development Bank

-A memorandum of understanding (MOU) was signed in October 2007 between the Inter-American Development Bank and BBVAMF to work together on activities to increase access to microfinance services in Latin America.
-The agreement is to partner on programs that drive the microfinance industry as a whole and provide support to microfinance institutions that make it easier to help them expand their activities.
+A memorandum of understanding (MoU) was signed in October 2007 between the Inter-American Development Bank and BBVAMF to work together on activities to increase access to microfinance services in Latin America.
+The agreement is to partner on programs that drive the microfinance industry as a whole and provide support to microfinance institutions that help them expand their activities.